hujhax/austin-improv-wiki/Shows/Kenjutsu.md

 ---
-description: "(full title: Kenjutsu: The Art of the Sword) was a..."
+description: "Mainstage show at The Hideout Theatre that was inspired by..."
 image: "File/Kenjutsu.jpg"
 ---
 <div>